The Progress of Railroading

 The Progress of Railroading is a group of public artworks designed by American artist Louis Saint-Gaudens and sculpted by Italian stonemason Andrew E. Bernasconi.
 The collection of six allegorical sculptures was created between 1909 and 1911, and are currently located at Union Station in Washington, D.C., United States.
-The statues depict Greco-Roman deities and scientists meant to symbolically represent concepts related to rail transport in the United States.
+The statues depict Greco-Roman deities and thinkers meant to symbolically represent concepts related to rail transport in the United States.

 Description

 On the main entrance facade of Union Station, six granite statues, each 18 feet tall, are placed atop columns that decorate the three archways composing the building's main pavilion.
 The figures are paired to represent overarching concepts related to rail transportation: the western pair represents the major elemental forces that operate the railways; the eastern pair represents the industries most aided by rail transportation; and the central pair symbolizes the more abstract concepts that allowed the creation of rail travel.
 Moving from west to east, these six figures and what they represent are: